Unauthorized copies of pages from this web site on dujingtou.com

 Machine translations, even when manually proofed and redacted, can never be protected by translator's copyright, since their bulk is not a creative work but the result of applying an algorithm to the original text.
 This regardless of whether the translation algorithms used are copyrighted or patented.
 The copyright holder of the original text is therefore the sole holder of the copyright of a machine translation.
 Machine-translations of copyrighted works, like man-made translations, are allowed without permission of the original copyright holder for personal use, as discussed above.

 Updated The following are screen dumps of index pages on dujingtou.com that point to pages copied and translated without permission from my web site.
 The red frames indicate such pages.
-It is quite possible that some or all of the other pages are copied without permission from other web sites.
+It is likely that the other pages are also copied without permission from other web sites.
 The index page numbers change as new articles are added on dujingtou.com, so page numbers and how the pictures are distributed on each page may look different now than at the time I captured the screen dumps (May 30, 2022).
 Click any image below to see a larger copy.

 If you came here from dujingtou.com, or for that matter from anywhere in China, don't tell Uncle Xi .
 He strongly dislikes the home page of my site.